Did Trump Just Kill The Trump Trade?

 Algos jumped on the headlines, sending the broad dollar lower while the yen, already buoyed by risk-off sentiment tied to UK PM Theresa May's Brexit speech, fell below 113 for the first time since December 5.

 All of this serves to underscore a point I made on Monday.
-Namely that we've reached an inflection point when it comes to the dollar and, more generally, when it comes to the reflation narrative.
+Namely that we've reached an inflection point when it comes to the dollar, and more generally, when it comes to the reflation narrative.

 While the market has taken dollar strength in stride thus far, any further move to the upside risks turning "good" USD strength (i.e. strength versus low-yielding, liquidity providing currencies) into "bad" USD strength (i.e. strength versus EM currencies).
 This is a point Morgan Stanley has been keen on driving home of late.